KayvanShah1/VirtuTA/README.md

 ## Agentic Workflow Integration

-In addition to the core features, VirtuTA incorporates an agentic workflow, inspired by Relevance-Augmented Generation (RAG) principles.
+In addition to the core features, VirtuTA incorporates an agentic workflow, inspired by _Relevance-Augmented Generation_ (RAG) principles.
 This workflow enhances VirtuTA's capabilities by integrating powerful data retrieval and generation techniques, ensuring that the assistant provides accurate and contextually relevant responses.

+We have created a `multimodal RAG` using `Langchain`, powered by `Google Gemini`.
+For __context awareness__, we utilize two vector stores with `Mongo Atlas Vector Search` for _content-based_ and _logistics-based_ queries.
+VirtuTA generates detailed and comprehensive answers with snapshots from slides, timestamps, links to videos, and original sources.
+Additionally, it queries the YouTube API for content-based queries to provide the best videos explaining the concepts students are seeking.

+This agentic workflow is directly integrated into `Piazza`, a popular forum used by students and teachers at many universities.
+It leverages the Piazza API to query unanswered and unresolved questions, providing answers directly within the thread.

 We invite you to explore VirtuTA and join us on this exciting journey towards revolutionizing the educational experience.
 Your feedback and contributions are invaluable as we strive to make VirtuTA a state-of-the-art virtual teaching assistant.